HumanCompatibleAI/derail/README.md

-Supporting code for DERAIL: Diagnostic Environments for Reward and Imitation Learning
+Supporting code for *DERAIL: Diagnostic Environments for Reward and Imitation Learning*.

 To reproduce results: